raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

    clusters = kmeans.fit_predict(stock_features)
    ```

-3. Reinforcement Learning: This paradigm involves an agent learning to make decisions by interacting with an environment and receiving rewards or penalties.
+3. **Reinforcement Learning**: This paradigm involves an agent learning to make decisions by interacting with an environment and receiving rewards or penalties.

    Example: Developing a trading bot that learns optimal strategies over time.
 We could use a Q-learning algorithm to learn a trading policy: